pahen/madge/README.md

 	$ npm test

 # Release Notes

+## v0.3.0 (May 25, 2014)
+Added support for onParseFile and onAddModule options (Thanks to Brandon Selway).

 ## v0.2.0 (April 17, 2014)
 Added support for including shim dependencies found in RequiredJS config (specify with option -R).